opencog/tv-toolbox/README.md

 To obtain the DTV of a conclusion we

-1. Generate the DTV corresponding to each premises
+1. Generate the DTV corresponding to each premises (see Subsection STV to DTV).
-2. Sample the DTVs of all premises
+2. Sample the DTVs of all premises.
-3. Check the consistency of the sampled probabilities
+3. Check the consistency of the sampled probabilities.
 4. If they are consistent, calculate the resulting strength using the deduction formula.
 Use this value as sample of the DTV's conclusion.
+5. Convert the resulting DTV back to an STV (see Subsection DTV to STV).

 Note that for now sampling the DTV merely is done in brute force, just enumerating all discretized strengths weighted by their second order